Service limits for Azure Communication Services

 Action to take

-We recommend acquiring identities and tokens before creating chat threads or starting calls.
-For example, when the webpage loads or the application starts.
+We recommend that you acquire identities and tokens before you create chat threads or start calls.
+For example, do this task when the webpage loads or the application starts.

 SMS

-When sending or receiving a high volume of messages, you might receive a 429 error.
-This error indicates you're hitting the service limitations, and your messages will be queued to be sent once the number of requests is below the threshold.
+When you send or receive a high volume of messages, you might receive a 429 error.
+This error indicates that you're about to reach the service limitations.
+Your messages are queued and are sent after the number of requests is below the threshold.

-Operation Scope Timeframe (seconds) Limit (number of requests) Message units per minute
+Operation Number type Scope Time frames Limit (request number) Message units per minute

 Action to take

-For more information on the SMS SDK and service, see the SMS SDK overview page or the SMS FAQ page.
+For more information on the SMS SDK and service, see SMS SDK overview or the SMS FAQ.

 Email